 PHEAA provides student loan services at a national level through AES and FedLoan Servicing.
-While AES and FedLoan are sister companies, they are different student loan servicers that operate separately:
+While AES and FedLoan are sister companies, they are different student loan servicers that operate separately.

-- FedLoan Servicing services student loans that are federally-owned, including Direct Student Loans.
+- FedLoan Servicing services student loans that are federally owned, including Direct Student Loans.

-About AES Student Loans
+How AES Student Loans Work